 APFS has replaced the older HFS+ as the default files system on Mac.
 The most vital improvement of APFS is to introduce space sharing, which helps us manage free space more efficiently.
 APFS indicates that volumes within a common container can share available free space.
 But if APFS container won't mount, all files stored on these volumes turn to be inaccessible.
 Unable to mount corrupted APFS container?
 This passage will show you three feasible solutions.

 Why APFS container can't be mounted?

 If APFS container won't mount, there may be corruptions on volume header, catalog record or file directory.
 For example, the fsroot tree of an APFS volume is invalid.
 Because whenever we want to view the existing files or save new data on an APFS volume, the operating system has to check these three parts and then the APFS container can be mounted.
 These corruptions can be caused by virus attack, accidental deletion of important system files, power failure, unsafe ejection, and other improper operations.

 How to fix the APFS container that won't mount?

 Step 1: Recover lost data from unmountable APFS container

 iBoysoft Mac Data Recovery is the best APFS data recovery software that enable us to recover lost data from unmountable/corrupted APFS container.
-Also, it can recover deleted/lost data from APFS volume, recover data from formatted APFS drive, recover data from unmountable, unreadable, inaccessible APFS hard drive, external hard drive, USB flash drive, SD card, memory card, pen drive, etc., recover deleted/lost partition.
+Also, it can recover deleted/lost data from APFS volume, recover lost data from formatted APFS drive, recover lost data from unmountable, unreadable, inaccessible APFS hard drive, external hard drive, USB flash drive, SD card, memory card, pen drive, etc., recover deleted/lost partition.